Azure/azure-iot-sdk-csharp/iothub/device/devdoc/amqpTransportExceptions.md

 Below is the behavior of the SDK on receiving an exception from the AMQP library being used underneath.
-If the exception is marked as retry-able, the SDK will implement the default retry-policy and attempt to reconnect.
+If the exception is marked as retryable, the SDK will implement the default retry-policy and attempt to reconnect.
 For exceptions not marked as retryable, it is advised to inspect the exception details and perform the necessary action as indicated below.

+* NOTE - The SDK default [retry policy](./retrypolicy.md) is `ExponentialBackoff`.

 |Exception Name |Error code (if available) |isRetryable  |Action                 |
 |------|------|------|------|